allending/DataHandle/README.md

 ## Library Components

 ### Core
-Focuses on the context, definition, shared features of the library
+Focuses on the context, definition and shared features of the library.

 ### Models
-The library has models, the entities the represent the components belonging to business processes.
-These are data container classes that maps to the tables in the sql server database.
+The library has models, which represent the business processes' entities.
+They are data container classes that is used to  map the tables in the sql server database.

 ### Entities
-Entities consumes the core components functions to accomodate the result using the models.
+Entities consumes the core components' functions to yield / project results and modify data using the models.
-These can be used by external components' services to accomodate the application's requirement.
+These can be used by other applications / services to fullfil the solutions' requirement.

 ### Getting started
-1. Clone / fork the repository
+1. Clone the repository
-2. Open the DataHandleExample project and make sure that the DataHandle.dll is  reference
+2. Open the DataHandleExample project and make sure that the DataHandle.dll is  referenced
 3. Create sample tables using the UAC.sql (included in the DataHandleExample directory)
 4. Specify the connection paramater for "MyConnectionString" in the App.config
 5. The sample is now ready to be used!!